Kathryn Finney

 Weeks 2 to 4: pick the business that maps to skills you already have

-The temptation after a layoff is to start the dream business: the one in a different industry, with a different audience, selling something completely new.
+The temptation after a layoff or other job loss is to start the dream business: the one in a different industry, with a different audience, selling something completely new.
 Resist.
-The fastest path from layoff to revenue is the business that uses the skills, network, and category knowledge you already built at the job that ended.
+The fastest path from job loss to revenue is the business that uses the skills, network, and category knowledge you already built at the job that ended.

 If you were a marketing manager, the productized service is fractional marketing.
 If you were an engineer, the productized service is technical consulting or vertical software for the industry you served.
 If you were a finance lead, the productized service is fractional CFO or financial systems setup.
 The map is rarely complicated.
 The discipline is using the map.

 Two filters: pick a category where you can find your first three customers in your existing network within two weeks, and where the price point is at least 1,500 dollars per engagement.
 Lower price points require too many customers to replace a salary in the available timeline.
-See best businesses for women to start and starting a business with limited capital.
+See best businesses for women to start, businesses to start with little money, and starting a business with limited capital.

 Weeks 5 to 8: ship a paid version, even imperfect